NaveenDanj/pear-v2/README.md

 This language is written by me using python.
 This Language is using intrepreter.
 All components (Lexer , Parser , Runtime) is written by me.
 Currently supporting String , int , float , boolean data types.
 Still in the experimental stage

+## Installation
+Installing Pear to your windows operating system is fairly easy.

+1) First Download the latest version of pear from our official github repository.
+2) Exctract the pear binary to the root of the C drive.
+3) Add Pear binary file path to your environment variable.

 ### Run Pear script
 ```